Peanut AllergySkip to the navigation

 If you accidentally eat a peanut, follow your doctor's instructions.
 For a mild reaction, you may only need to take an antihistamine, such as diphenhydramine hydrochloride (Benadryl), to reduce your symptoms of a runny nose or itchy skin.

-If your allergic reaction is more severe, be sure to follow your doctor's instructions for this type of reaction.
+If your allergic reaction is more severe, follow the anaphylaxis action plan from your doctor for this type of reaction.
 If you have had a severe reaction previously, your doctor has probably prescribed a medicine called epinephrine.
-Give yourself the epinephrine shot, take an antihistamine, and call 911 for further instructions.
+Give yourself the epinephrine shot, and call 911 for further instructions.

 For more information on how to give an epinephrine shot, see: